Board of Directors

 With more than 25 years of experience in construction project management and historic preservation consulting, Stewart has worked on a multitude of projects involving masonry design and inspection, high-rise and institutional building construction, and historic building restoration.
 As the curator of buildings for the Roundhouse Railroad Museum, Old Fort Jackson, and the Savannah Visitor’s Center, Stewart managed more than $20 million-worth of preservation construction projects, restoring and rehabbing 18 structures that make up the former Central of Georgia Shops Landmark District.
 While a Peace Corps volunteer, Stewart co-designed block latrines and constructed more than a dozen of the blocks at local schools, designed site plans for a World Heritage Site facility and designed and supervised the construction of museum exhibits there.
 Stewart holds a master’s in Historic Preservation from the Savannah College of Art and Design and a bachelor’s degree in Civil Engineering from the University of Kentucky.
 He and his wife, Mary, have two fantastic boys and have lived in Savannah for 19 years.

-Charisse Bennett is Project Manager at Focus Lab, and was previously the Program Director for The Creative Coast.
-An architect by training with four years of professional experience designing high-rise towers and office complexes, she icompleted a Master of Fine Arts at SCAD, with a dual focus in Design Management and Design for Sustainability.
-She hopes to combine her passion for community empowerment and material reclamation with her academic thesis work, as well as her everyday involvement in volunteer opportunities, event support, and creative fundraising initiatives.
+Charisse Bennett is now Project Manager at Focus Lab, and was previously the Program Director for The Creative Coast.
+An architect by training with four years of professional experience designing high-rise towers and office complexes, she completed a Master of Fine Arts at SCAD, with a dual focus in Design Management and Design for Sustainability.
 Her contributions to Emergent Structures are many, but most notably, the creation and project management for the Design and Build Competition for Dog Houses + Cat Structures, and the Savannah Gardens rainbarrel stand kit creation + workshop.
+Thanks Charisse!

 The main thing about Clark is he’s not a master of anything, but more of a jack of all trades.
 This is due to the fact that he’s exposed himself to as many different creative outlets as possible, with the constant theme being creation.
 He loves to create.
 It all started around the age of 9 working with his father in the woodshop.
 Since then, this love has pushed him in many directions.
 His love to create has helped him build furniture and wooden kayaks.
 In school it pushed Clark to obtain a masters in graphic design, which has fostered a love of the print and digital worlds of design.
 During the last 11 years, Clark has worked in both of these areas and ended up where he is now, a professor and interactive art director.